Mavdii/Azkar-bot-Trial-Version-/README.md

 ---

-Made with ❤️ for the Muslim Ummah
+Made with ❤️ by omar mahdy for the Muslim Ummah

 ![Islamic Bot](https://img.shields.io/badge/🕌-Made%20with%20Love%20for%20Islam-green?style=for-the-badge)